×

 Christ’s sacrifice was better than any previous sacrifices: He offered it in the presence of God, the blood of the sinless Son was offered, and it was offered once for all.

-The fact that men die once and then go on to judgment is contrasted with Christ’s sacrifice which was able to bear the sins of many; we are assured that Christ’s sacrifice is sufficient.
-Christ came the first time to bear our sins and bring us the salvation from sin in the presence of God—to deliver us from spiritual death and bring us new life through a new birth.
+Christ came the first time to bear our sins and bring us the salvation from sin in the presence of God — to deliver us from spiritual death and bring us new life through a new birth.
 That is our first salvation.
 Jesus also sent the Holy Spirit and now resides inside all believers.
 Those who have trusted Jesus now have access to His resurrection power, that they may walk in the newness of life and receive daily a deliverance from, or salvation from the power of sin in our daily walk.
 That is a second kind of deliverance, or salvation.

 Verse 28 states that Jesus will appear a second time for salvation without reference to sin, bringing about a third sort of deliverance.
 To those who eagerly await Jesus’s return, when He appears they will receive another sort of deliverance.
 This likely refers back to Hebrews 2, where Psalm 8 is quoted.
 Psalm 8 makes it clear humanity was created for the purpose of ruling and reigning over the earth in perfect harmony with God and others.
-This is the “crown of glory” God bestowed upon humanity.
-Hebrews 2 makes a severe understatement, noting that we do not now see a harmonious relationship among humanity, God and nature.
-However, what we do see is Jesus, who was crowned with the glory and honor originally intended for humanity because He suffered and died.

 Hebrews 2 goes on to say that Jesus is the captain of our “salvation” and has paved the way for us to receive the same reward.
-We must be eager for Jesus’ return, that means we are living by faith, walking in Jesus’ resurrection power.
-When Jesus returns, He says “My reward is with Me, to render to every man according to what he has done.”
-(Revelation 22:12b).
-Every believer who overcomes as Jesus overcame is given the reward to share the throne with Jesus (Revelation 3:21) and will therefore be delivered from the futility of not being completed, made perfect (teleo) with respect to the purpose for which he or she was created – to rule the earth with Jesus.
+We must be eager for Jesus’s return; that means we are living by faith and walking in Jesus’s resurrection power.
+When Jesus returns, He says “My reward is with Me, to render to every man according to what he has done” (Revelation 22:12b).

-When Jesus returns, all those who are living life with a clear conscience, walking in the obedience of faith, will be delivered or saved from futility to complete fulfillment of the purpose for which we were created.
-A major theme of the Pauline Author in his letter to the Hebrews is that losing that reward will be a terrible loss – one that ought to be avoided at all cost.
+When Jesus returns, all those who are living life with a clear conscience, walking in the obedience of faith, will be delivered, or saved from futility to complete fulfillment of the purpose for which we were created.
+A major theme of the Pauline Author in his letter to the Hebrews is that losing that reward will be a terrible loss—one that ought to be avoided at all cost.
 He will raise that point quite graphically in the next chapter.

 Biblical Text